TABLE OF CONTENTS

 Also operating on Solana, Phygitals leans heavily into a "phygital" (physical + digital) hybrid model.
 Like the others, the platform's core experience involves users opening digital packs to instantly reveal a real, physical Pokémon card.
 From there, collectors have the choice to hold the card digitally, trade it, redeem the physical version, or sell it back to the platform for 85% of its market value—a feature that provides immediate liquidity.

-Phygitals also has a strong emphasis on gamification, offering interactive games like a "Claw Machine" and "Lucky Draw" for users to win cards.
+Phygitals also has a strong emphasis on gamification, offering interactive games like a "Claw Machine" for users to choose card packs.

 Considerations and Risks Around Tokenized Pokémon Trading Cards